podinate/podinate/README.md

 ## Use Insomnia
 Load the `API/Insomnia.json` file into Insomnia to see the endpoints.
 First create an account, then a project, then create a pod inside the project.

+## Get Started Developing
+Each top level folder has a Readme.
+Please read `api-backend/Readme.md` and `cli/Readme.md` to get started.

+The backend and frontend communicate through client/server packages built off the OpenAPI spec in `api/`, if you make any changes to it, run `make api-generate` to rebuild it.